 - experimental facilities, as appropriate to your research

 - IT support from both the Department of Biochemistry and University IT Services

 - library services such as the Radcliffe Science Library and the Cairns Library.

-The provision of project-specific resources will be agreed with the relevant supervisor during the planning stages for the research project.
+The provision of project-specific resources will be agreed with the relevant supervisor during the planning stages of the research project.

-You will be able to use the cafeteria at the Department of Biochemistry, encouraging interaction between research groups in the department.
-Departmental seminars and colloquia will bring you together with academic and other research staff in the department to hear about ongoing research, and provide an opportunity for networking and socialising.
+Departmental seminars and colloquia bring students together with academic and other research staff in the department to hear about on-going research, and provide an opportunity for networking and socialising.

 The following colleges accept students on the MSc by Research in Biochemistry: